ShoCremers/DL_project/docs/README.md

 # Day Ahead Pricing Forecasts for Short Term Scheduling in Power Markets - A Deep Learning based approach

+## For Brightspace Submission (not for blog)

+Akshit Gupta (5137012) - a.gupta-20@student.tudelft.nl

+Sho Cremers (5052602) - s.a.cremers@student.tudelft.nl

+### Overview

+Overall, the workload was divided equally among the two of us.
+While Sho worked mainly on preprocessing, Akshit worked on buiding the BLSTM model.
+The workload of training, evaluation, and blog writing was divided equally.

+## Start of blog

 Written by Akshit Gupta and Sho Cremers

 In this blog, we will go over deep learning-based RNNs (specifically LSTMs) to forecast day-ahead electricity prices in the context of power markets.
 The work is mainly based on the approach highlighted in [1] and uses publicly available real-world datasets for weather and electricity prices for training and evaluation.
 Our results show that RNNs (bidirectional LSTMs) are a powerful tool for forecasting electrical prices with quantifiable uncertainties.
 In doing so, we were successfully able to replicate the results of [1], albeit on a different dataset.